Radiation therapy: Effects on reproduction

 During the first two weeks after fertilization, radiation therapy is lethal but not teratogenic.
-High doses of radiation during pregnancy induce anomalies, impaired growth and intellectual disability, and there may be an increased risk of childhood leukemia and other tumours in the offspring.
+High doses of radiation during pregnancy induce anomalies, impaired growth and intellectual disability, and there may be an increased risk of childhood leukemia and other tumors in the offspring.

 In males previously having undergone radiotherapy, there appears to be no increase in genetic defects or congenital malformations in their children conceived after therapy.
 However, the use of assisted reproductive technologies and micromanipulation techniques might increase this risk.

 Effects on pituitary system

-Hypopituitarism commonly develops after radiation therapy for sellar and parasellar neoplasms, extrasellar brain tumours, head and neck tumours, and following whole body irradiation for systemic malignancies.
-40-50% of children treated for childhood cancer develop some endocrine side effect.
+Hypopituitarism commonly develops after radiation therapy for sellar and parasellar neoplasms, extrasellar brain tumors, head and neck tumors, and following whole body irradiation for systemic malignancies.
+40–50% of children treated for childhood cancer develop some endocrine side effect.
 Radiation-induced hypopituitarism mainly affects growth hormone and gonadal hormones.
 In contrast, adrenocorticotrophic hormone (ACTH) and thyroid stimulating hormone (TSH) deficiencies are the least common among people with radiation-induced hypopituitarism.
 Changes in prolactin-secretion is usually mild, and vasopressin deficiency appears to be very rare as a consequence of radiation.

+Effects on subsequent surgery

+Delayed tissue injury with impaired wound healing capability often develops after receiving doses in excess of 65 Gy.
+A diffuse injury pattern due to the external beam radiotherapy's holographic isodosing occurs.
+While the targeted tumor receives the majority of radiation, healthy tissue at incremental distances from the center of the tumor are also irradiated in a diffuse pattern due to beam divergence.
+These wounds demonstrate progressive, proliferative endarteritis, inflamed arterial linings that disrupt the tissue's blood supply.
+Such tissue ends up chronically hypoxic, fibrotic, and without an adequate nutrient and oxygen supply.
+Surgery of previously irradiated tissue has a very high failure rate, e.g. women who have received radiation for breast cancer develop late effect chest wall tissue fibrosis and hypovascularity, making successful reconstruction and healing difficult, if not impossible.